Architecture

 Configuring S3

-The URL for the S3 bucket is configured in scripts/compose/credentials.yaml.
-You can edit this file directly when testing, though it is just simpler and more robust to create a museum.yaml
+You can edit this file directly while testing, though it is more robust to create a museum.yaml

 TIP